TAARG-Education/Eli-TAARG/README.md

 # Eli-TAARG
-Matlab library for the Aerodynamics of the Rotary Wing
+MatLab library for the Aerodynamics of the Rotary Wing